 New research shows people with metal-on-metal hip implants may have a higher chance of developing heart problems because of long-term metal exposure.
 The study is titled “Metal-on-Metal Hip Prostheses and Systemic Health: A Cross-Sectional Association Study 8 Years after Implantation,” and examines how metal-on-metal hip bearings affect the organs of the body.

 Scientists looked at 35 Metal on Metal hip replacement patients who all had good functioning hip implants and compared them to 35 patients with conventional hip replacements.
 Their findings showed mixed health results, with the potential for serious problems with ventricular heart functions in the MoM patients:

 “Our findings of differences in cardiac function are consistent with previous studies showing an association between accidental or occupational cobalt exposure and cardiomyopathy.”

-If you have a metal on metal hip implant, contact Maglio Christopher & Toale, P. A. by calling 888-952-5242 or fill out our online form for an evaluation of your situation.
+If you have a metal-on-metal hip implant, contact mctlaw by calling 888-952-5242 or fill out our online form for an evaluation of your situation.